Power Outages Persist For Millions In Florida, Georgia And Carolinas After Irma

 Loading...

-Early Wednesday, Duke Energy said 826,129 of its nearly 1.8 million Florida customers still lack power, with electrical service restored to 567,809 who experienced outages.
+At noon Wednesday, Duke Energy said 752,401 of its nearly 1.8 million Florida customers still lack power, with electrical service restored to 641,537 who experienced outages.

 Other areas of Florida — such as Seminole, west of Tampa — aren't likely to get power turned back on until "midnight September 17," Duke Energy said.